MythriNagaraju/uberchallenge/README.md

-This is a prototype for the Food Trucks service
+This is a prototype for the Food Trucks service.
+It is hosted at http://sleepy-everglades-9394.herokuapp.com/ (The source code is at https://github.com/MythriNagaraju/uberchallenge)

 When the user enters a valid address, it displays a list of nearby food trucks.